VCGI/documentation/parcelviewer4/User_Guide.md

 ![](https://files.vcgi.vermont.gov/logo/documentation-public/parcelviewer4/userguide_parcelviewer4x_overview_v2.jpg)

 ## Search
 Use the search bar in the upper left to find a parcel using the address, SPAN, or parcel ID. **The search tool will automatically query multiple layers; use the dropdown to select only certain layers/geocoders if desired.** The map will zoom to the parcel once a search result is selected.
 Users can also search by municipality to retrieve information about the respective parcel maintenance practices, including mapping vendor, date of last update, and associated regional planning commission.
-NOTE: a bug exists  when searching by SPAN.
-Entering a valid SPAN in the format ###-###-##### may not produce any results in the dropdown, but hitting Enter should still return the correct parcel and zoom to the location on the map.

 ## Legend
 The legend widget is displayed automatically upon opening the Viewer in the lower left sidebar. **It includes any layers that are toggled on (see below) and visible at the current zoom scale.** When the Viewer is first opened, the legend shows how recently the GIS data have been updated for each municipality.
 As one zooms in to the map, this layer turns off and the parcel polygons are displayed.
 As other layers turn on they will also appear in the legend.